multishell/multishell-scripts/README.md

 * Command: The executable's name when it is installed to `/usr/local/bin/`.
 * Internal version: What the shell reports as its version.
 Apple's Bash is especially unhelpful in this regard.

 In addition to the many executables, there's symlinks to get the most recent version of a particular release.
 So, running `bash-3.2` would actually run `bash-3.2.57`.
+This does not work well with Zsh because their version numbers don't include the patch level if it is 0.
+Thus, running `zsh-5.6` will not run the newest in the 5.6.x series.
+Instead, you must specify the version number yourself; `zsh-5.6.2`, `zsh-5.6.1`, and `zsh-5.6` are all commands.
+The symlink does get made for `zsh-5`, which would run the newest in the 5.x series.
+Apple's Bash also has a funky versioning scheme, so use the full version number there when you care about which one you get.